maxlistik/maxlistik_scammer/README.md

 Did i get my money back? **No**
 Was it worth the nerves? **Oh fucking hell no**

-If you get contacted from this buy, better just say no and move on!
+**If you get contacted from this weird invidiual, better just say NO and move on!**

 If you are interested, [here is the full _fucking_ convo](https://maxlistik.github.io/maxlistik_scammer/).
 Have fun!